-Register Description: Transmit PMON Counter Latch

-Register Address: 01h, 21h, 41h, 61h, 81h, A1h, C1h, E1h
+Register Name:TPCLRegister Description:Transmit PMON Counter LatchRegister Address:01h, 21h, 41h, 61h, 81h, A1h, C1h, E1h

 Bit: 7 6 5 4 3 2 1 0

-Name:
+Name: - - - - - -

 Default: 0 0 0 0 0 0 0 0

 Bits 0 to 7: The host should always write 0x00 to this register when latching the PMON counter.
 This register is provided for latching in the 16-bit transmit-assigned cell-count value of a port into the common transmit-assigned cell-counter latch register.
-To read the transmit-assigned cell-count value, software writes into this register, then reads from the Tx-assigned cell counter MSB and LSB registers.
+In order to read the transmit-assigned cell-count value, software writes into this register and then reads from the Tx-assigned cell counter MSB and LSB registers.
 A write into this register clears the value.
 Figure 10-1 depicts the sequence of operation for accessing the Tx-assigned cell counter (TACC) for a given port.